LostArtefacts/TRX/README.md

 - fixed a crash when Lara is on fire and goes too far away from where she caught fire
 - fixed settings not being saved when exiting the game with Alt+F4
 - fixed settings not persisting chosen layout (default vs. user keys)
-- fixed the sound of collecting a secret killing music
+- fixed the sound of collecting a secret killing the music
-- fixed infamous Tihocan crocodile bug
+- fixed the infamous Tihocan crocodile bug (integer overflow causing creatures to deal damage across the entire level)
 - fixed Lara jumping forever when alt+tabbing out of the game
 - fixed Lara voiding if a badly placed timed door closes on her (doesn't occur in OG levels)
 - fixed bats being positioned too high